 Frequently Asked Questions

 What is revenue intelligence?
 Revenue intelligence is the practice of unifying sales conversations, CRM activity, email engagement, and customer signals into a single AI-powered view of your pipeline.
 It produces forecasts, deal risk scores, and coaching insights that help sales leaders make decisions based on data rather than gut feel.
-The category was pioneered by Gong in 2019 and now includes platforms like Clari, Outreach, 6sense, Avoma, and Chorus.
+The category was pioneered by Gong in 2019 and now includes platforms like Convo, Clari, Outreach, Avoma, and Chorus.

 Can you use revenue intelligence without a recording bot?
 Most enterprise platforms (Gong, Chorus, Clari) join meetings as a visible bot.
 This can create friction with prospects, especially on sales calls.
 Convo takes a different approach by capturing audio directly from your device's system audio, so no bot joins the call.
 This matters more in sales contexts where a recording notification can change how the prospect behaves.
 See our bot-free meeting assistant for how the alternative works.